ALocalDeveloper/Easy-Lib-Manager/README.md

 if you want it to persist over terminal sessions you need to add source ./config.sh to your .bashrc or .bash_profile files echo 'source /full/path/to/your/config.sh' >> ~/.bashrc

+The search function only finds 64 bit .tar.gz or zip files for now

 ### THIS TOOL ONLY ADDS THE LIBS FOLDER TO THE COMPILER ARGS

 ### WORKS ONLY WITH GCC/Linux FOR NOW